 |Quick Facts: Instructional Coordinators|

-Employment of instructional coordinators is expected to grow by 20 percent from 2010 to 2020, faster than the average for all occupations.
-Employment growth is anticipated as schools increasingly focus on improving teachers’ effectiveness.
+Employment of instructional coordinators is projected to grow 7 percent from 2014 to 2024, about as fast as the average for all occupations.
+Employment growth is expected as schools focus on evaluating and improving curriculums and teachers’ effectiveness.

 Compare the job duties, education, job growth, and pay of instructional coordinators with similar occupations.

 Learn more about instructional coordinators by visiting additional resources, including O*NET, a source on key characteristics of workers and occupations.